Personalised Decision-Making without Counterfactuals: Acknowledgments

 This expresses the covariate nature of $X^*$.

-We assume that, in an observational setting, the desired treatment is the one that is actually administered (there being no reason to do otherwise).
-Thus the received treatment $X$ will be the same as the desired treatment $X^*$.
-In particular, since we observe $X$, we can infer the value of $X^*$.
+We assume that, in an observational setting, the preferred treatment is the one that is actually administered (there being no reason to do otherwise).
+Thus the received treatment $X$ will be the same as the preferred treatment $X^*$.
+In particular, since we observe $X$, we can infer the value of $X^*$ in an observational context.

 In an experiment, however, the treatment $X$ will be imposed (\eg, by randomization), in a way that will typically take no account of $X^*$.
-Even though we can still conceive of the ITT variable $X^*$ as existing, it may or---more usually---may not be possible to observe it.
-When $X^*$ is observable, it can be used, just like any other covariate, to improve decision-making, as in \secref{DT} (when $X^*$ is observed for the target patient), or, in the approach of MP, to narrow the bounds on $\pb$ and $\ph$, as in \secref{cov}.
+Even though we can still conceive of the PT variable $X^*$ as existing, it may or may not be possible to observe it.
+In the case that $X^*$ is observed in the data---as in a patient preference trial \citep{Torgerson:bmj})---it can be used, just like any other covariate, to improve decision-making, as in \secref{DT} (when $X^*$ is observed for the target patient) \citep{stensrud2022optimal}; or, in the approach of MP, to potentially narrow the bounds on $\pb$ and $\ph$ even when $X^*$ is not observed for the target, as in \secref{cov}.\\